 Literary Agents - find contact track

-![]() ![]() Claudia Cross Accepts queries, email AGENCY: Folio Literary Management 630 9th Avenue, Suite 1101 New York, NY 10036 FICTION GENRES: Chick Lit, Commercial, Literary, Religious/Inspirational, Romance, Women's Fiction NONFICTION GENRES: Child Guidance/Parenting, Cookbooks, Cultural/Social Interests, Food/Nutrition/Lifestyle, Memoirs, Religious/Inspirational, Sp ... ![]() Judy Mikalonis Does not accept unsolicited queries AGENCY: Andrea Hurst & Associates Literary Management PO Box 19010 Sacramento, CA 95819 FICTION GENRES: Religious/Inspirational, Young Adult NONFICTION GENRES: Business/Economics, Child Guidance/Parenting, Health/Fitness, Humor/Satire, Nature/Environment, Pets/Animals, Popular Culture, ...
+Laura Nolan Accepts queries, email AGENCY: The Creative Culture 47 E. 19th Street, Third Floor New York, NY 10003 FICTION GENRES: Commercial, Family Saga, Literary, Women's Fiction NONFICTION GENRES: Child Guidance/Parenting, Cultural/Social Interests, Current Affairs, Food/Nutrition/Lifestyle, Health/Fitness, Humor/Satire, ...
 Find a literary agent Corresponding with literary agents to find the right literary agent to represent your work takes a lot of time.
 You want a literary agent to handle the business of writing, but paradoxically, looking for an agent puts you into the business of writing, which steals time from your work and wears on the creative side of your brain.

 Recent Updates